New: 100+ health biomarkers for $190

 RENEWALEtanercept (TNF inhibitor)2,048NYHA II-IV HF6 moComposite outcome of death or hospitalizationNo effect on primary endpoint

-• Statins (especially in people with high hs-CRP): Substantial reduction in events, even when LDL is normal (JUPITER trial).
+• Statins lower both hs-CRP and LDL.
+Clinical trials show a substantial reduction in cardiovascular events, even when LDL is normal (JUPITER trial).

 • Colchicine: Reduces recurrent events in people with established heart disease (COLCOT, LoDoCo2).

-If you’ve already measured your hs-CRP (great!), then it’s ideally below <1 mg/L. hs-CRP above 3 mg/L is high risk:
+A good hs-CRP is below <1 mg/L. hs-CRP above 3 mg/L is high risk.

-The ACC evaluated other markers: IL-6, fibrinogen, neutrophil-to-lymphocyte ratio, EPA/AA ratio, and serum amyloid A. These have also been shown to predict cardiovascular risk, but once hs-CRP is known, don’t add more signal.
+According to the American College of Cardiology, hs-CRP is the best biomarker of inflammation.
+The ACC evaluated several other markers: IL-6, fibrinogen, neutrophil-to-lymphocyte ratio, EPA/AA ratio, and serum amyloid A. While these markers have also been shown to predict cardiovascular risk, once hs-CRP is known, the others don’t add more signal.

-In other words, you’re best off simply measuring hs-CRP, and then spending money elsewhere on heart health.
+In other words, you’re best off simply measuring hs-CRP with a blood test, and then spending money elsewhere on heart health.

 The JACC article is packed with other interesting insights.
-These ones were interesting:
+These ones stood out to me:

 • Imaging biomarkers (like CT, PET, MRI, and perivascular “fat attenuation index”) can detect vascular inflammation and may help predict coronary events, but are not yet ready for routine clinical use.